 Healthy & Refreshing Japanese Vegetable Side Dishes

-There are so many delicious Japanese vegetable side dishes in Japan.
-If you have been to a Japanese restaurant, you will notice that vegetable side dishes are eaten with the main dish most of the time instead of treating them like an appetizer.
+There are so many delicious side dishes made with vegetables in Japanese style.
+If you have been to a Japanese restaurant, you will notice that these vegetable side foods are eaten with the main dish most of the time instead of treating them like an appetizer.

 These dishes are not only healthy, but they help the person eating to have a change of taste with refreshing vegetables to maintain their appetite for the main dishes without getting bored.
 Let’s take a look below to see what we have!

 These are Japanese-style pickles, and many vegetables such as but not limited to Japanese daikon radishes, carrots, eggplants, cucumbers are being used.
 Another common ingredient is a member of the list of fruits and veggies starting with “U”: Umeboshi, aka Japanese plums.

 The base used for pickling varies depending on one’s preference and here a few examples of bases for tsukemono: